SchaeferJ/Blockchain_Parser/README.md

  The data processing and especially RocksDB will require A LOT of file operations.
 Linux often restricts the number of file handles that can be acquired by a process.

- * Type `ulimit -a` to display your current limit.
+ * Type `ulimit -n` to display your current limit.
 If a low limit is set (typically 1024) wou will most likely run into problems when parsing the blockchain.

  * Open the system.conf file: `sudo nano /etc/systemd/system.conf`

  * Search for the line `#DefaultLimitNOFILE=`, remove the # and set the limit to 1000000

- * Reboot and type `ulimit -a` to check if change was successful
+ * Reboot and type `ulimit -n` to check if change was successful

 **7. Run blockchain-to-csv.py**